breezy-team/breezy/doc/developers/btree_index_request_expansion.rst

    all pages could fit in a single width request.

 4. When expanding, add nodes that are "next" to the node in question, which have not been read yet.
+This also has another interesting property.
+When searching in a given direction, on the first request, we will pre-read both directions.
+Future requests will only pre-read in one direction, as the other direction is cached.